osrf-migration/srcsim-wiki/qual_task2.md

 # Check your score

-It's possible to execute a script that tells you the score that you obtained after running a task.
-We encourage teams to check the score before submission to make sure that your log file is correct and your score looks reasonable.
+A script to test answers is being made available to the teams.
+We encourage teams to check their answers before submission to make sure that your log file is correct and your answers looks reasonable.

+**Note**: *The scoring files are only meant to aid in debugging.
+They do not reflect the real score.*

 Create a directory for storing the scoring scripts: